LorenzoMilan/TBI-Computation_App/README.md

 The app contained in this repository performs the computation of TBI based on its 9 input parameters.

-To be able to use the app:
+To use the app:

+    The first time:
         1) run the MyAppInstaller_web. exe file
         2) run the TBI_Computation.exe file
-    3) Wait a few seconds for a dialog box to appear
+        3) Wait a few seconds for a dialog box to appear From the second time:
+        1) run the TBI_Computation.exe file
+        2) Wait a few seconds for a dialog box to appea